Xplit495/hangman-classic/README.md

 ## Appendix

+Every time a game is finish a stats file is refresh for add your game history and all your stats (enjoy :)

 If you want to stop the game and save your progression into a save file just write STOP into the standard input